Experiential Learning through a Walking Tour

 3) Strawberry Creek

 Berkeley has an educational program to restore Strawberry Creek and its native species: over 3,000 students use the creek as an outdoor lab annually, and the design of surrounding buildings incorporates features to protect the creek’s health and quality.
-Most recently, students, staff and contractors designed and installed ecologically-functional grade control structures for a degraded section of Strawberry Creek and planted the banks with native vegetation.
+Most recently, students, staff, and contractors designed and installed ecologically-functional grade control structures for a degraded section of Strawberry Creek and planted the banks with native vegetation.

 4) Clean Energy Campus

-The Clean Energy Campus will replace UC Berkeley’s natural gas-fueled cogen plant that supplies 90% of campus energy -- with a model 21st century, 100% clean energy microgrid.
-Implementation of the Clean Energy Campus began in 2023 with a capital investment of $249 million from the State of California.
-Construction is ready to begin in 2024 on the first of two project phases.
+The Clean Energy Campus will replace UC Berkeley’s natural gas-fueled cogeneration plant– which supplies 90% of campus energy–with a model 21st century, 100% clean energy microgrid.
+In 2023, the state of California invested $249 million in the implementation of the Clean Energy Campus programConstruction on the first of two project phases is slated to begin in 2024.

 4a.
 The Old Art Gallery